fnproject/ext-statsapi/README.md

 ## Try some API calls

-If yo have a custom Fn server running, and have started Prometheus, you can then try out the statistics API extension.
+If you have a custom Fn server running, and have started Prometheus, you can then try out the statistics API extension.

 ### Statistics for all applications